Non-Kahler Ricci flow singularities modeled on Kahler-Ricci solitons: Characterizing K ahler metrics

 \section{Characterizing K\"ahler metrics}

-We prove in this paper that as they become singular, solutions originating from initial data satisfying our Closeness Assumptions asymptotically approach the blowdown soliton.
+In this work, we provide evidence that as they become singular, solutions originating from initial data satisfying our Closeness Assumptions asymptotically approach the blowdown soliton.
 For the reader's convenience, we include here a brief review of metrics related to that singularity model.